amito13/Amit-first/README.md

 # Amit-first
-This is my first github repo
+This is my first git repo